chrsbats/kvstore/README.rst

 =====
-Store
+KV Store
 =====

-A simple, persistent key / value data store with support for various data stores through adaptors.
+An extremely simple, persistent key / value data store with support for various data stores through adaptors.

-Store currently supports filesystems and S3.
+KV Store currently supports filesystems and S3.
+More to come.

 Example